-When your desired holding time has been reached or you feel a strong urge to evacuate, get up and move to the toilet.
-The entire enema will not come out in the first evacuation, so stay close to a toilet for the next 30-60 minutes.
+When your desired holding time has been reached, or you feel a strong urge to evacuate, get up and move to the toilet.
+The entire enema will not come out in the first evacuation, so stay close to a bathroom for the next 30-60 minutes.

 After you are finished evacuating your anus may be tender, apply some more oil to help soothe the area.

 If there have been any spills on the towels, make sure to wash them separately and add disinfectant to your laundry cycle.

 Clean and sanitize your enema equipment thoroughly.
 You can use a natural soap to wash the can or bag.
 Boiling the nozzle for a few minutes, since this is the part that needs the most sanitizing.
 Make sure to hang the bag and tubes to dry.
 It will take several days to dry completely.
 Never store your equipment while it is still wet as it may grow mold.